diu-sec/twilioquest-open-source-diusec/levels/open_source/objectives/02_fork_project/walkthrough.md

 A word of warning, some projects are licensed in a way that prevents you from doing certain things!
 GitHub maintains some [resources to help you understand licensing](https://help.github.com/en/articles/licensing-a-repository).

-## Open Pixel Art
+## Open Pixel Art - DIU Edition

 The repository we're going to fork is one we created especially for this mission.
-It is called Open Pixel Art and you can [view the project online](https://open-pixel-art.com).
+It is a fork of original project by twilio called Open Pixel Art and you can [view the project online](https://open-pixel-art.com) used in Github Universe 2020: Flame of Open Source program.
 Every pixel on this web page was placed by someone completing this course.
 Soon, you'll be learning how to add your very own pixel!

 ## It all starts with a fork